GoogleChrome/proxy-polyfill/README.md

 ## Supports

 The polyfill supports browsers that implement the full [ES5 spec](http://kangax.github.io/compat-table/es5/), such as IE9+ and Safari 6+.
+It may work in other non-browser environments too.

-Firefox, Chrome, Safari 10+ and Edge support `Proxy` natively.
+Note that Firefox, Chrome, Safari 10+ and Edge support `Proxy` natively.

 # Release